 · Experience working in an association or union setting is preferred.

-Starting salary: $50,000 (salary is based on full-time employment and may be higher depending on preferred qualifications and experience).
+Minimum starting salary: $45,000 (salary is based on full-time employment and may be higher depending on preferred qualifications and experience).
 Generous benefits package.

 This regular full-time position is categorized as a confidential Assistant staff position and is excluded from the staff union bargaining unit.
 AAUP may consider part-time applicants (24-27 hours per week).
 This is a non-exempt position, eligible for overtime pay.